-Generally we try to operate in teams of four (Project Manager, two Journeymen, and one Apprentice).
+Generally we try to operate in teams of four (one Foreman, two Journeymen, and one Apprentice).
 Depending on your preferences and your desired date of completion, we can operate in larger or smaller teams as needed.

 Yes.
 If you’re working with a Designer or a Builder it’s important to invite them to our first meeting so we can all introduce ourselves and set the expectations of how we will work together on your project.

 Each project is scheduled to be completed from start to finish with no interruptions.
 In our detailed quote, we provide tentative start dates, as well as an approximate length or duration of time the project is expected to take.